Margaret Schindel has traveled for business and pleasure for 40+ years. She shares travel tips to help others make the most of their trips.

 Protect Your Feet With Beach-Friendly Water Shoes or Sandals

-For years, I've had a terrible time finding water shoes that were comfortable, fit well, gripped well on slippery surfaces and had a thick enough sole so I couldn't feel every stone or shell fragment I stepped on!
-Shortly before my trip to Fort Myers, Florida, I bought a pair that had good reviews on Amazon and crossed my fingers.
-The made my vacation so much more enjoyable!
-They were exactly what I'd been looking for all these years.
-They were extremely comfortable, not only on the beach but also walking to and from our hotel room.
+For years, I've had a terrible time finding water shoes that were comfortable, fit well, gripped well on slippery surfaces, and had a thick enough sole so I couldn't feel every stone or shell fragment I stepped on!
+Shortly before my trip to Fort Myers, Florida, I bought a pair of Shusox Barefoot Water Shoes that were extremely comfortable, not only on the beach but also walking to and from our hotel room.
 They stayed on snugly while I was swimming and kept me sure-footed on wet rocks.
-I can't recommend them highly enough!
-Shusox Barefoot Water Shoes

 Protect Your Valuables From Being Lost, Stolen or Damaged